 Bronze medal for German show jumping team in Rio!

 "It was a roller coaster ride," Meredith had to admit.
 But everyone was happy in the end: Germany won the bronze medal in team jumping and therefore had overcome a 8 year long period without any Olympic medals (in Beijing and London).

-But it took several hours of sweat and tears until the relief as Germany once again was really unlucky in the beginning.
+But it took several exciting hours as Germany was really unlucky in the beginning.
 Christian Ahlmann was the first rider and already had one fence down.
-The pressure on Meredith was enormous and until the last fence everything looked brilliant.
-But then they had the last one down.
-Meredith said it was completely her fault: "He's super jumper, but I rode badly towards this fence.“"
+Meredith and Nacho looked brillant throughout the whole round but they were unlucky at the last fence.

 In the jump-off Germany went against Canada.
 But the first rider for the Northern Americans, Yann Candele, had one fence down while Christian Ahlmann had a very good round without any faults.
 Ahead of Meredith Canada's Tiffany Foster went clear.
 However, Meredith showed another perfect round for Germany – and Nacho was even faster than Foster´s horse.
 After Canadian rider Amy Miller had one fence down, Daniel Deusser was able to secure the German victory and rode another very good clear round.
 The final two riders of both nations (Ludger Beerbaum and Eric Lamaze) therefore no longer needed to ride the course.
 Germany got bronze, everyone was just incredibly happy.

 The team of France became the new Olympic champions ahead of the US-team with Lucy Davis!
 So there will be two olympic medaillists to arrive in Thedinghausen! :-D

 For Christian Ahlmann, Daniel Deusser and Meredith the show will go on.
 They will participate in the individual event.
 And looking at the current form of Nacho and Meredith everything is possible – keep fingers crossed! :-)